koaning/pytest-duration-insights/readme.md

 ## Roadmap

-We're only scratching the surface of what the `reportlog.jsonl` file gives us.
-We might, for example, also explore how long it takes to setup/teardown tests.
+We're only scratching the surface of what data we can visualise to help you speed up your `pytest` runs.
 Feedback is appreciated, especially if somebody has a keen insight that has helped in the past.

 That said, this project is very much an experiment as well.
-See it as a thing you could try rather than a best practice.
+See it as a tool you could try rather than a best practice.